aleksandrachmurka/movie_app/README.md

 ﻿Movie App

-project build during React bootcamp organised by fireup.pro
+project built during React bootcamp organised by fireup.pro

 ## App
-* loads a list of movies
+* shows a list of movies
 * lets you choose a movie to get details about available shows
 * enables booking of a ticket
 * you can display your bookings